 SAIL - Seminars in Advanced Interdisciplinary Learning

-The ACM-Mellon Seminars in Advanced Interdisciplinary Learning (SAIL) are seminar-based learning communities that enable faculty from ACM colleges to explore salient topics in cross-disciplinary contexts.
+The ACM-Mellon Seminars in Advanced Interdisciplinary Learning (SAIL) is a series of annual learning communities built around integrative place-based learning, which enable ACM faculty to explore a salient topic and collaborate to develop curricular resources.
 By immersing faculty in settings that encourage multiple perspectives and collaboration across disciplines, the seminars lay the foundation for the participants to develop innovative, integrative advanced-level coursework.

-Funded by a generous grant from the Andrew W. Mellon Foundation, the SAIL project consists of five annual seminars.
-Each of the seminars includes a ten-day, intensive off-campus study experience held at a site that offers rich resources for multi-disciplinary lessons about the topic.
+Funded by a generous grant from the Andrew W. Mellon Foundation, the SAIL program consists of five annual seminars.
+Each of the seminars includes an intensive ten-day, on-site seminar at a site that offers rich resources for multi-disciplinary lessons about the topic.
 The off-campus sites for the five seminars will alternate between domestic and international locations.

 - Contested Spaces - This seminar will hold its on-site component in the Pikes Peak region of Colorado during summer 2014, with curricular development continuing throughout the 2014-15 academic year.